-Norman architecture refers to the style of architecture employed by the Normans from 10th century onwards.
-Normans were descendants of Vikings who settled in Normandy in modern-day France from 10th century onwards.
+Normans were descendants of Vikings who settled in Normandy in modern-day France from 10th century onward.

 Over subsequent centuries, Normans would go on to attack and invade different parts of northern and Western Europe including England, Ireland, Scotland, Italy and Sicily.